Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Oh wait – no we haven't!

-Celebrations were indeed held yearly early on, but in 1799 began dropping off.
+Celebrations were at first held yearly, but in 1799 they began dropping off.

 • 1799: the day's theme shifted from freedom to mere concord and was celebrated with a simple military parade